 Spring and early summer are also good times to visit, when the reedbeds come alive with reed and sedge warblers.
 You might be lucky to catch a glimpse of other reedbed birds like water rails, marsh harriers and Cetti’s warblers.
 Lapwing too.

-The Dee Estuary also holds quite sizeable flocks in Winter with a few remaining to breed in Spring.
+The Dee Estuary and Morfa Madryn near LLanfairfechan, also hold quite sizeable flocks in Winter with a few remaining to breed in Spring.

 Graham Appleton in his blog Wader Tales has summarised recent research into the management of habitat for Lapwing: